HomeArticle

 However, this path also faces a series of thresholds.
 There are both technological challenges and commercial constraints.
 The key lies in whether the cost, efficiency, and deployment rhythm can match when it comes to implementation, especially whether the demand side can support such a supply system.
 This is a real risk point.

 Q: The outside world often compares the development of nuclear fusion to an industrial competition between China and the United States.
-For example, companies like Commonwealth Fusion Systems and Helion in the United States often receive billions of dollars in financing, and the number of financings and start - up companies in the domestic fusion track has also been rising rapidly in the past two years.
-Foreign media are even worried that China will soon surpass the United States in this track.
+For example, companies like Commonwealth Fusion Systems and Helion in the United States can easily obtain billions of dollars in financing.
+In China, the number of financings and start - up companies in the fusion track has also been rising rapidly in the past two years.
+Even foreign media are worried that China will soon surpass the United States in this track.
 From the perspective of industrialization and technical routes, what do you think are the key differences between China and the United States?

-To make a real comparison, we need to look at hard parameters.
-There are only a few core indicators for fusion devices: high temperature, high density, and long confinement time.
+If we really want to compare, we have to look at the hard parameters.
+There are only a few core indicators for a fusion device: high temperature, high density, and long confinement time.

 In terms of key indicators, the world's most advanced achievements are scattered among different countries and devices.
 For example, high - temperature plasma has been achieved in devices in Japan, and long - term confinement has been continuously refreshed by devices in Europe and China.
 Overall, it presents a pattern of multi - point breakthroughs.

-The nuclear fusion industry is currently more like a multi - polar parallel development pattern rather than a "confrontation between two giants" competition.
+The nuclear fusion industry is currently more like a multi - polar parallel pattern rather than a "duel between two giants" competition.

-Liu Minsheng: To evaluate a company's position, we need to ask three questions: What problems need to be solved for the core breakthroughs in this field?
+Liu Minsheng: To evaluate a company's position, we need to ask three questions: What problems need to be solved for the core breakthrough in this field?
 Which of these breakthroughs have you made?
-How much contribution have you made?
-The evaluation criteria for core breakthroughs are different in different technical directions, and we cannot use a general "degree of participation" to replace them.
+How much contribution have you made in them?
+The evaluation criteria for core breakthroughs are different in different technical directions, and we cannot use a general "participation degree" to replace them.

-For example, if a company wins orders from foreign suppliers and occupies a certain share in the domestic market, this is a commendable business achievement.
-However, it only proves that the company has market competitiveness, not its core technical contribution in fusion.
+For example, if a company wins an order from a foreign supplier and occupies a certain share in the domestic market, this is a commendable business achievement.
+But it only proves that the company has market competitiveness, not its contribution to the core technology of fusion.

-Q: Compared with the early days, how do you view the overall changes in the supporting capabilities and ecological environment of the domestic nuclear fusion industry chain?
+Q: Compared with the early stage, how do you view the overall changes in the supporting capacity and ecological environment of the domestic nuclear fusion industrial chain?

 Liu Minsheng: Overall, we are in a relatively good development stage this time.
-The current domestic industrial supporting capabilities are completely different from those when we just started in 2017.
-Around 2017 and 2018, the basic supporting capabilities in China were basically in place.
+The current domestic industrial supporting capacity is completely different from what it was when we started in 2017.
+Around 2017 and 2018, the basic supporting capacity in China was basically in place.
 Since then, these capabilities have been continuously improving, and now they have entered a relatively mature stage.

-In the early days, it was more about "being able to do but not being strong enough".
-We needed to invest a lot of energy in customized cooperation to gradually improve our capabilities.
-Now, many links can be directly supported by the supply chain independently, and we no longer need to push them in the opposite direction.
+In the early stage, it was more about "being able to do it but not being strong enough", and we needed to invest a lot of energy in customized cooperation to gradually improve our capabilities.
+Now, many links can be directly supported by the supply chain independently, and we no longer need to drive it in reverse.

 More importantly, the way enterprises participate is also changing.
 In the past, it was more about passive supporting.
-Now, more and more enterprises are willing to actively invest in R & D around application scenarios such as fusion, which has changed the entire ecosystem from "following and supporting" to co - evolution.
-So overall, it feels like we are gradually moving from "having capabilities but being scattered" to "having mature capabilities and enhanced synergy", and the foundation of the industrial ecosystem is obviously more solid.
-All these are due to the favorable policies introduced by the state in recent years.
+Now, more and more enterprises are willing to actively invest in R & D around application scenarios such as fusion, which has transformed the entire ecosystem from "following and supporting" to co - evolution.
+So overall, it feels like we are gradually moving from "having capabilities but being scattered" to "having mature capabilities and enhanced collaboration", and the foundation of the industrial ecosystem is significantly more solid.
+All these are thanks to the favorable policies introduced by the state in recent years.

 02 The so - called "new routes" of nuclear fusion are actually not new

 Q: Currently, the technical routes of nuclear fusion are relatively scattered.
-Are they still being promoted within the existing framework?
+Are they still advancing within the existing framework?
 Has there been a truly new direction?

-Liu Minsheng: Strictly speaking, there is no truly subversive innovation in the current technical routes.
+Liu Minsheng: Strictly speaking, there is no truly disruptive innovation in the current technical routes.

 Take the tokamak as an example.
-Both China and the United States are working on it now, but who proposed it first?
+Both China and the United States are currently working on it, but who first proposed it?
 It was the former Soviet Union in the 1950s and 1960s.
 Since then, has there been a new framework - level breakthrough?
-Actually, there hasn't.
+Actually, no.

 Liu Minsheng: Here, we need to clearly define the meaning of "engineering promotion".
-It means that when you have reached 1 and are gradually moving towards 1.5 or 2, this is called engineering promotion.
-If others reached 1 twenty years ago and you are still at the same level now, this is not "engineering promotion".
+It means reaching 1 and then gradually moving towards 1.5 or 2.
+If others achieved 1 twenty years ago and you are still at the same level and repeating, this is not "engineering promotion".

 Take ENN Technology as an example.
-For a long time in the past, we were not very willing to make public statements.
-The reason is very simple: the ultimate goal of the industry is at the top, the world's highest level is in the middle, and at the beginning of our development, our parameters were not ideal.
-In this situation, coming out to promote "how high we will achieve in the future" is essentially misleading the public.
+For a long time in the past, we were not very willing to speak out to the outside world.
+The reason is very simple: the ultimate goal of the industry is at the top, the world's highest level is in the middle, and our parameters were not ideal in the early stage of development.
+In this situation, promoting that "we will achieve a high level in the future" is essentially misleading the public.

-Even today, we will not easily claim that "adhering to a certain technical route will definitely be successful".
-Only when we have achieved the existing parameters at the world's highest level can we be qualified to talk about challenging the next goal.
+Even today, we will not easily claim that "adhering to a certain technical route will definitely work".
+Only when we achieve the existing parameters at the world's highest level will we be qualified to talk about challenging the next goal.

 The same principle applies to the engineering level.
-A complete fusion device requires an investment of billions or even tens of billions.
+The investment in a complete fusion device can easily reach billions or tens of billions.
 What level has it actually reached in engineering must be measured by hard indicators.
-If there are no substantial breakthroughs in the three key links of core equipment, core components, and core materials, the so - called "engineering promotion" cannot be achieved.
+If there are no substantial breakthroughs in the three key links of core equipment, core devices, and core materials, the so - called "engineering promotion" is out of the question.

 Q: There are many claims of "breakthroughs" in the market now.
 How should practitioners and investors judge whether a nuclear fusion technology has a real breakthrough significance?

-Liu Minsheng: This is actually the same logic as judging a result in the AI field.
-When any breakthrough result comes out, two things should be asked: First, in terms of principle and theory, why can you do better than others?
+Liu Minsheng: This is actually the same logic as when judging a result in the AI field.
+Whenever a breakthrough result comes out, we should ask two things: First, in terms of principle and theory, why can you do better than others?
 Second, what is the evolution direction of the next generation after this is done?
 If you can clarify the new method and the logic makes sense, then it is worth investing in.

-03 The threshold for nuclear fusion commercialization: not in ignition, but in cost structure
+03 The threshold for nuclear fusion commercialization: not ignition, but cost structure

-Q: ENN has chosen "hydrogen - boron (p - B¹¹) fusion" as one of the core routes, which is different from the mainstream deuterium - tritium route.
-What is the core consideration behind this?
+Q: ENN has chosen "proton - boron (p - B¹¹) fusion" as one of the core routes, which is different from the mainstream deuterium - tritium route.
+What are the core considerations behind this?
 Is it regarded as the long - term optimal solution for industrialization, or is it to avoid the competition of the deuterium - tritium route?

-Liu Minsheng: Many people in our team have a background in energy and have done a lot of energy projects, so we have a basic judgment: technology does not depend on subjective will - just because you think it can be commercialized doesn't mean it can.
+Liu Minsheng: Many people in our team have an energy - related professional background and have done a large number of energy projects, so we have a basic judgment: technology does not depend on subjective will - it is not that if you think it can be commercialized, it will be commercialized.

 For us, the logic is actually very simple: before doing nuclear fusion, we need to clearly define the application scenario first.
 Are you going to build one power plant or ten thousand power plants in the future?
-If you only build one power plant, many problems don't exist.
-But once the goal is ten thousand, the situation is completely different.
+If you only build one power plant, many problems do not exist.
+But once the goal is ten thousand power plants, the situation is completely different.
 Different scenarios lead to completely different route choices.

-Q: However, the difficulty of hydrogen - boron fusion itself is actually higher, and the requirements for physical conditions are much more demanding.
-How should we consider the technical difficulty and even the implementation risk in the route selection?
+Q: However, the difficulty of proton - boron fusion itself is actually higher, and the requirements for physical conditions are much more demanding.
+How should we consider the technical difficulty and even the implementation risk in route selection?

-Liu Minsheng: All technical directions need to be broken through.
+Liu Minsheng: All technical directions need breakthroughs.
 There must also be technical risks in the route we have chosen.

 Our logic is as follows: If a route can be technically successful but the cost can never be reduced, it has no meaning for industrialization.
-On the contrary, as long as the business logic is established, how to achieve the technology step by step can be gradually promoted.
+On the contrary, as long as the business logic is established, the technical implementation can be gradually promoted step by step.

-The starting point of our focus is: What is the future commercial application scenario?
-What are the real commercial needs?
+The starting point of our focus is: What will be the future commercial application scenario?
+What is the real commercial demand?
 Then, based on this demand, we choose the matching technical route.

-Q: What are the differences in the cost structure between the "neutron - free (or low - neutron)" hydrogen - boron route and traditional deuterium - tritium fusion?
+Q: What are the differences in the cost structure between the "neutron - free (or low - neutron)" proton - boron route and traditional deuterium - tritium fusion?

 Liu Minsheng: There are mainly four aspects:

 First, the radioactive compliance cost is lower.
-The hydrogen - boron route does not produce high - energy neutrons, so many compliance burdens can be reduced at
+The proton - boron route does not produce high - energy neutrons, so many compliance burdens can be reduced at the source.